In this segment, we are going to show you how to “Install OpenWrt Setup on Raspberry Pi 3 Model B”

 - To change the IP address to DHCP we need to login to our OpenWrt router page i.e. available on http://192.168.1.2

 - Then we need to choose Network –> Interfaces and from here we need to edit the LAN connection.
-Because we are connected to our main router using LAN connection.
+Because we are connected to our main router using the LAN connection.

-- After the we need to change the protocol to DHCP and click on switch protocol.
-Once it done then we need to save the changes and we will get a new IP address from our main router.
+- After we need to change the protocol to DHCP and click on switch protocol.
+Once it has done then we need to save the changes and we will get a new IP address from our main router.

 - We can find the new IP Address by using Wireless Network Watcher and connect to our OpenWrt router easily.

-- After that we need to use this IP address to connect OpenWrt using Putty and then we can update our router using update command :
+- After that, we need to use this IP address to connect OpenWrt using Putty and then we can update our router using update command :

 Setup GUI for OpenWrt [In case of No GUI] Optional

 - If you are not able to login to router GUI then you need to follow the below instructions.